 Sonya McCaul, 9, was sent to live with her biological father in Omaha, Nebraska in January.

-In January, a judge ordered Sonya placed into the custody of her biological father, John McCaul, of Omaha, Nebraska.
+The Hodgins have not seen Sonya since January when a judge ordered the girl be placed into custody of her biological father, John McCaul of Nebraska.

 "She hasn't heard from us.
 Nothing.
 We feel like she probably feels like we've given up on her," said Kim Hodgin.